ExpediaDotCom/haystack-client-java/integrations/opentracing-spring-haystack-web-starter/README.md

 ## Quick Start

-This section provides steps required to quickly configure your spring web or boot application to be wired using Opentracing's spring integration to Haystack.
+This section provides steps required to quickly configure your spring application to be wired using Opentracing's spring integration to Haystack.
 If you need additional information, please read the subsequent sections in this documentation

+### Spring Boot or Spring Web dependency

+Add the following dependency to your application

 ```xml
 <dependency>